Celebrating International CI Day & CIICA’s 5th Birthday!

 Back

-World Hearing Day 2025 is just around the corner, and this year’s theme is all about Changing mindsets: empower yourself to make ear and hearing care a reality for all!”
+World Hearing Day 2025 and this year’s theme is all about Changing mindsets: empower yourself to make ear and hearing care a reality for all!”

 This year’s theme builds upon the 2024 focus on changing mindsets towards ear and hearing care.
 Individuals of all ages are invited to empower themselves to ensure healthy ears and hearing for themselves and others.
 This campaign aims to inspire behaviour change to protect hearing from loud sounds, prevent hearing loss, check hearing regularly, use hearing devices if needed, and support those living with hearing loss.
 Empowered individuals can drive change within themselves and in society at large.